 - A long-term groundwater monitoring plan will be implemented once the facility is operational, and the facility will also be implementing a Spills Contingency and Emergency Response Plan (SCERP) to prevent any impacts from accidental spills.
-Negative effects are not anticipated to the groundwater from the HTMR project. - The air quality assessment conducted under the worst-case operating scenario for the HTMR project predicted that all off-property contaminant concentrations will meet the applicable MECP criteria.
-The HTMR project will not have a negative effect on the local air quality. - The operation of the Site with the air pollution control equipment and under the BMPP will ensure that minimal dust is generated from the Site.
+Negative effects are not anticipated to the groundwater from the HTMR project. - The HTMR project will release contaminants to the air that would not otherwise be present and any new air quality impacts would be considered net-negative.
+The air quality assessment conducted conservatively under the worst-case operating scenario demonstrated that off-property contaminant concentrations will meet the applicable Regulation 419/05 air quality criteria.
+Negative effects to air quality will therefore be minimal and effectively mitigated. - The operation of the Site with the air pollution control equipment and under the BMPP will ensure that minimal dust is generated from the Site.
 Negative effects from dust are not anticipated. - Odour impacts from the HTMR project are not anticipated.
-Negative effects from odour are not anticipated. - There will be an overall net-reduction in the total release of greenhouse gases by providing local recycling opportunities to the steel industry (avoiding cross-border haulage), reducing primary mining demand, and applying technology that uses less energy than competing alternatives. - The noise assessment conducted under the worst-case operating scenario for the HTMR project predicted that the operation will meet all applicable MECP noise limits at the surrounding sensitive receptors.
-The HTMR project will not have a negative effect on noise impact. - Negative impacts to the neighbourhood or community character are not anticipated. - Negative impacts to the local traffic are not anticipated. - Negative impacts to the public health and safety are not anticipated. - Negative impacts to the environment from the generated waste requiring offsite disposal are not anticipated.
+Negative effects from odour are not anticipated. - There will be an overall net-reduction in the total release of greenhouse gases by providing local recycling opportunities to the steel industry (avoiding cross-border haulage), reducing primary mining demand, and applying technology that uses less energy than competing alternatives. - The HTMR project will add new noise sources that would not otherwise be present and would be considered net-negative to the local environmental.
+The acoustic assessment conducted under the worst-case operating scenario predicted that the operation will meet all applicable MECP noise limits at the surrounding sensitive receptors with the incorporation of the administrative noise controls.
+Noise impacts will be minimal and effectively mitigated. - Negative impacts to the neighbourhood or community character are not anticipated. - Negative impacts to the local traffic are not anticipated. - Negative impacts to the public health and safety are not anticipated. - Negative impacts to the environment from the generated waste requiring offsite disposal are not anticipated. - The EAFD material is non-flammable and does not pose a fire hazard.